Understanding the NIS2 Directive

 Conduct a Gap Analysis

-Perform a comprehensive gap analysis to identify current cybersecurity practices against NIS2 requirements.
+Perform a detailed gap analysis to compare current cybersecurity practices against NIS2 requirements.
 This analysis will highlight areas needing improvement or additional measures.

 Implement a Cybersecurity Framework